 Master craftsman training or

-Professional qualification with qualified result and subsequent two years of professional experience.
+Professional qualification with qualified result (minimum grade 2,5).

 In principle, the admission requirement is the higher education entrance qualification according to §65 Abs.
 1 und 2 HochSchG or a higher education entrance qualification recognised as equivalent by the competent state authorities.